MajkelDcember/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
-I am currently pursuing a master's degree in Mathematics and Computer Science at the University of Oxford.
-Prior to this, I successfully completed a degree in Mathematics and Statistics at the University of Oxford at the bachelor's level.
-I have a strong mathematical background and a keen interest in optimization for machine learning.
+I am currently a Master’s student in Mathematics and Computer Science at the University of Oxford, specializing in advanced topics such as computer vision, machine learning, and deep learning.
+My academic journey began with a Bachelor’s degree in Mathematics and Statistics, also from Oxford, where I ranked in the top 5 of my cohort.
+My current research endeavors focus on natural language processing, particularly the quantization of large language models.
+Additionally, I have engaged in reinforcement learning projects and maintain a keen interest in various aspects of generative AI.